 What Is A Responsible Dog Breeder?

 A responsible dog breeder will have spent years researching pedigrees of the breed and is extremely knowledgeable about the breed as well as the line they breed.
-They’ll be able to tell you about the generations behind the dogs and are there for you and the dog from the puppy stage to the senior stage.
+They’ll be able to tell you about the generations behind the dogs and are there for you and the dog at all life stages, from puppy to senior.

 Need Help Choosing A Breed?